THOMASELOVE/432-classes-2024/class19/README.md

 ## Announcements

 1. There is a Minute Paper after Class 19 due Wednesday 2024-03-27 at noon.
 The link will appear **by class time**.
+2. We will post the Lab 6 answer sketch on Wednesday 2024-03-27 at noon.

 ## Today's Agenda